 Board of Directors

-Michelle Patrick oversees the Community Arts Development programming through the Nevada Arts Council, State of Nevada.
-Originally from New York City, Michelle also serves as a board member for the Las Vegas Arts District, and as a grants reader for the National Endowment for the Arts.
+Michelle Patrick oversees the Community Arts Development southern regional program area through the Nevada Arts Council, State of Nevada.
+Originally from New York City, Michelle has served as a board member for the Las Vegas Arts District, and as a grants reader for the National Endowment for the Arts.
 Over the past decade, Patrick has worked at the intersections of theater, dance, film, arts programming and public speaking.
 She is also an Actress, Director and Voice Over Artist.
 Patrick’s experience comes from a varied background that includes the city of Las Vegas, Denver Center for the Performing Arts and the Sundance Film Festival.

 Board of Directors

 May May Luong is a graduate of the University of Nevada, Las Vegas, earning a Bachelor of Arts degree with a major in Film and a minor in Theater.
 She also holds an M.F.A. in Writing for Dramatic Media from UNLV.
 May May has produced seven feature-length films and numerous short films.
 Her films have played all over the world and have garnered notable awards including the Narrative Feature Special Jury Recognition for Independent Filmmaking at the Austin Film Festival for her first feature film, Thor at the Bus Stop.
 In 2017, May May was named the Nevada Woman Filmmaker of the Year and March 24, 2017 was declared “May May Luong Day” by the City of Las Vegas.
 May May currently teaches film courses in production at the University of Nevada, Las Vegas and is also working on the development of a number of feature film and television projects.